bobkopp/LocalizeSL/scripts/Sweet2021/README.md

 	United States.
 Technical Report NOS CO-OPS 083.
 National Oceanic and Atmospheric Administration.

-In particular, we introduce two innovations:
+In particular, we introduce three innovations:

 1. Rather than filtering a base set of gridded projections based on Kopp et al,.
 2014, assumptions, we also filter a set of projections that incorporates Bamber et al. (2019) ice sheets, with the cross-temporal correlation estimated based on DeConto and Pollard (2016).
 This means we have a larger set of initial scenarios from which to derive targeted scenarios, and the temporal evolution is more realistic.
 High-end end-of-century outcomes, most likely associated with late-century acceleration in ice sheet losses, no longer imply unrealistic mid-century sea levels.